Treatment Options / by Arista Recovery Staff

 Ethical Considerations and Privacy Protections

+Ethical care and privacy are non-negotiable.
+Federal confidentiality laws, such as 42 CFR Part 2 and HIPAA, set strict standards on sharing any information related to a person's treatment.
 Reputable programs require written consent before discussing a person's status with family, employers, or insurers.
-Secure telehealth platforms, now widely used for aftercare, must meet these same privacy requirements to protect sensitive mental health and addiction treatment details.10
+Secure telehealth platforms, now widely used for aftercare, must meet these same privacy requirements to protect sensitive health details.

 Addressing Controversies and Common Misconceptions